-Leading early childhood education and care (ECEC) organisation, The Front Project has welcomed the introduction of legislation into the Australian Parliament to lift the Child Care Subsidy (CCS).
+Leading early childhood education and care (ECEC) organisation, The Front Project has welcomed the passing of legislation into the Australian Parliament to lift the Child Care Subsidy (CCS).

 A five-year research project to evaluate three-year-old kindergarten in Victoria was officially launched by Minister for Early Childhood Ingrid Stitt at Dulap Wilim Pre-school in Sunbury today.